plays

 When Silas Park’s girlfriend leaves him, he becomes a shut-in, pumping out blistering autobiographical stories in his little Brooklyn apartment.
 Just as Silas finds himself unexpectedly on the verge of literary stardom as the next Asian American wunderkind, his adopted brother Finn shows up on his doorstep, accusing Silas of stealing his life.
 A play in two acts, in the crevice between fact and fiction.

-Produced by Second Generation at The Milagro Theater, Clemente Soto Velez Cultural Center (2008).
 Published in Out of Place and Time edited by Alexis Clements and Christine Evans.
-The Women’s Project (2010).
+The Women’s Project.

 Full-length, 80 minutes